Suicide, self-harm, and suicide-related behaviours in Canada: Suicide mortality

 Key findings

-- The suicide rate among males in 2022 was almost 3 times the rate among females.
-Males make up approximately half of the population, but they account for nearly 75% of suicide deaths.
+- The suicide rate among men is almost 3 times the rate among women.
+Men make up approximately half of the population, but they account for nearly 75% of suicide deaths.

 Number of suicide deaths